ergochat/ergo/DEVELOPING.md

 Oragono vendors all its dependencies.
 Because of this, Oragono is self-contained and you should not need to fetch any dependencies with `go get`.
 Doing so is not recommended, since it may fetch incompatible versions of the dependencies.

+If you're upgrading the Go version used by Oragono, there are several places where it's hard-coded and must be changed:

+1. `.travis.yml`, which controls the version that our CI test suite uses to build and test the code (e.g., for a PR)
+2. `distrib/docker/Dockerfile`, which controls the version that the Oragono binaries in our Docker images are built with
+3. `go.mod`: this should be updated automatically by Go when you do module-related operations

 ## Branches